Blister retail packs are produced by a number of different thermoformers, with significant variation in quality.

 The shape of the part and layout of that shape determine tool spacing.
 Because of the changes in shape and layout, material distribution can fluctuate from the middle of the part to the edges.
 The overall gauge of the part will be determined through a collaboration of Plastic Ingenuity and the customer.

-PI usually suggests that the draft of the sidewalls on the blister packs be 10 degrees to aid in the denesting of the part.
-Variance from this would be based on a need and would require stacking lugs to aid in the denesting of the parts.
+PI usually suggests that the draft of the sidewalls on the blister packs be 10 degrees to aid in the de-nesting of the part.
+Variance from this would be based on a need and would require stacking lugs to help de-nest the parts.

 Material distribution is determined by plugs and process sequence.
 Process sequence would be vacuum, form air, tool temperature, and the timing of all of those three.

-Often require some type of a card to seal the blister to.
+- Often require some type of a card to seal the blister.